-i.
-The Disputed Domain Name was registered on 8 April 2017.
+- i.
+The Disputed Domain Names were registered between in 2019, much later than the date when the Complainants have established their rights and goodwill in the "bbin" Mark. - ii.
 As the Complainants note, the Complainants were established in the year 1999.
 As mentioned above, the 1st Complainant has been the beneficial owner of the domain name "bb-in.com" since 1 September 2005.

-were registered in the 2nd Complainant's name in Hong Kong on 20 September 2011 and 23 December 2014 respectively).
+on 20 September 2011 and 23 December 2014 respectively).

-ii.
-The Complainants further claim that the Respondent, who (based on the Respondent's Website) claims to be a provider of integrated platform services including provision of online games, must have been aware of the Complainants' group which has been well-established in the Asian gaming industry since 1999.

-iii.
-The Claimants further note that the Respondent's Website features the mark which is a clear imitation of the Complainants' stylised
+- iii.
+The Complainants further claim that the Respondent, who (based on the majority of the Respondent's Websites) claims to be a provider of integrated platform services including provision of online games, must have been aware of the Complainants' group which has been well-established in the Asian gaming industry since 1999. - iv.
+In addition, the Complainants note that the Respondent Websites feature the mark which is a clear imitation of the Complainants' stylised "bbin" Mark wised on the 1st Complainant's Website.